adarlan/k8slab/README.md

 ### Signing John Dev certificate

-John Dev is a namespace-level user responsible for developing applications, authorized to manage resources deployed in the `development` namespace.
+John Dev is a namespace-level user responsible for developing applications, authorized to manage application resources in the `development` namespace.

 To facilitate your interaction with these resources using the `kubectl` CLI tool, we will create John Dev's credentials and set up them in your kubeconfig.